Disney California Adventure Food & Wine Festival: 2023

 The 2023 festival began on March 3, 2023 and ended on April 25, 2023, as part of the Disney 100 Years of Wonder celebration.
 The food kiosks, live entertainment, food and drink demonstrations, seminars and Soarin' Over California attraction had all returned from the year prior.
 The booth lineup was unchanged from 2022.

 2024

 In 2024, the festival ran from March 1 until April 22, and once again featured the Soarin' Over California ride film.
 Winemaker receptions and food and beverage seminars are being offered.
 The kiosk count has been reduced from 12 to 10.
 An Earth Eats booth featuring vegetarian dishes has been added, and Avocado Time, Berry Patch and I Heart Artichokes have been dropped from the lineup.

 2025

 In 2025, the Disney California Adventure Food & Wine Festival ran from February 28, 2025 through April 21, 2025, and presented the Soarin' Over California ride film on the Soarin' attraction.
 The eight food and drink kiosks omitted Earth Eats, D-Lish and Nuts About Cheese from the previous edition of the festival and added a new booth, Mercado de Antojos to the lineup.
 The live entertainment, food and wine receptions and seminars were again presented.

+2026

+In 2026, the Disney California Adventure Food & Wine Festival ran from March 6 to April 27, 2026, and presented the Soarin' Over California ride film on the Soarin' attraction, as part of Disneyland Resort's 70th anniversary celebration and Disney California Adventure's 25th anniversary celebration.